Now It's time to transition patients to The Libre 2 Plus Sensors

 No finger prick calibration, ever

 Calibration is needed for commercially available CGM systems because the sensitivity of each sensor can vary within each batch that is made.
-The FreeStyle Libre sensors* are calibrated at the factory – so your patients won’t need to calibrate it using a finger prick, ever.
+The Libre sensors* are calibrated at the factory – so your patients won’t need to calibrate it using a finger prick, ever.
 This means you and your patients can be confident in the accuracy of the system, and that the accuracy you're receiving is what is reported, without being affected by discrepancies caused by finger prick calibration.

 The FreeStyle Libre 2 System